Major League Baseball season hits snag with two games postponed due to COVID-19

 "Postponing tonight's home opener was the correct decision to ensure we take a collective pause and try to properly grasp the totality of this situation," Jeter added.

-Jeter said the club has conducted another round of testing for players and staff members, and the team will remain in Philadelphia pending the results of those tests, which were expected later on Monday.
+He said the club has conducted another round of testing for players and staff members, and the team will remain in Philadelphia pending the results.

+The pandemic has played havoc with professional sports worldwide, delaying the start of seasons, forcing the cancellation or postponement of major events, pushing the Summer Olympics planned for Japan back by a year and leading to major questions about health risks for athletes and others.
+U.S. collegiate sports also are in flux.

+MLB had originally planned to open its 162-game regular season in late March but postponed it because of the pandemic, eventually opting for a condensed 60-game schedule that kicked off last Thursday in Washington.
+But Washington's young star outfielder, Juan Soto, was sidelined for that opening game against the visiting Yankees after a positive coronavirus test.

-Unlike the NBA, which has assembled its teams in a restricted campus at Disney World in Florida, most MLB teams are playing in their usual stadiums and following a schedule designed to limit travel.
+Unlike the NBA, which has assembled its teams in a restricted campus at Disney World in Florida, and the NHL, which has brought its teams to two sites in Canada, most MLB teams are playing in their usual stadiums and following a schedule designed to limit travel.

-However, the government of Canada barred the Blue Jays franchise from playing its home games in Toronto, citing the health risks posed by players and staff traveling to locations in the United States with large numbers of coronavirus cases.
-The Blue Jays are due to play most of their "home" games in Buffalo, New York.

-"This is a super-slippery slope," Victor Matheson, a specialist in sports economics who teaches at the College of the Holy Cross in Massachusetts, told Reuters.
+"They are kind of at the razor's edge at this point," Bob Dorfman, a sports marketing expert at Baker Street Advertising in San Francisco, said of MLB.
+"The last thing they would consider doing is cancelling the season, and I think they will exhaust every other possibility, whatever that might be.
+There is just too much money on the line."

+The NHL is due to resume its season on Saturday with an expanded 24-team playoff format in Edmonton and Toronto.
+The NHL registered no positive COVID-19 tests out of the 4,256 administered between July 18 and July 25, the league said on Monday.

+The NBA is scheduled to resume its season on Thursday, playing at a single site at Walt Disney World.

-"One of the problems with Major League Baseball in particular is that they play so many games, which means that anything that knocks your team out for any sort of reasonable quarantine period is a huge problem in terms of scheduling," Matheson added.
+"One of the problems with Major League Baseball in particular is that they play so many games, which means that anything that knocks your team out for any sort of reasonable quarantine period is a huge problem in terms of scheduling," said Victor Matheson, a specialist in sports economics who teaches at the College of the Holy Cross in Massachusetts.

-The very first game of the season was played in Washington last Thursday just hours after one of the young stars on the Nationals' roster, outfielder Juan Soto, was held out of the Opening Day lineup after testing positive for the virus.

-According to MLB's operations manual for the coronavirus-delayed season, team members who test positive must have two negative tests taken at least 24 hours apart before they are allowed to return to team facilities.

 (Reporting by Frank Pingue in Toronto; Additional reporting by Amy Tennery in New York Writing by Will Dunham Editing by Matthew Lewis)